 The sharing part of my motive comes from the many years I have been a business owner working from home.
 I started in January 1999 and I’ve learned a lot of lessons, some good, some not so good.
 Part of my blogging is to share my knowledge with others who are in their own businesses and need a little push or encouragement or for anyone seeking to become self-employed.

 The saying part is my faith in Jesus Christ which is the most important thing to me.
 My life has changed so much since I became a born-again Christian.
 And, I take my Lord into my business and everyday life.
 I want to share my relationship with Jesus to hopefully brings others to Him and encourage other Christians to strengthen their walk with Jesus as well as my own.
-These posts called, "Growing Up in Grace" are derived from my previous blog of the same name that I moved to kimmcdougal.com.
+I write some about my faith here but mainly on my other blog, “Growing Up in Grace“.

 Are You Discouraging me to Start a Blog?